Lucy Bacon: Career

-She then moved to Éragny and made Impressionist paintings.
+Bacon later moved to Éragny, where she made impressionist-style paintings.
 By 1898, she lived in San Jose and was exhibiting paintings such as A San Jose Garden at the San Francisco Art Association.
-She moved to California in the hope of improving chronic illness which limited her ability to paint.
+She moved to California in the hope of improving a chronic illness which limited her ability to paint.
 She taught at Washburn Preparatory School in San Jose and painted from her home studio.

 In the spring of 1902, her works were exhibited at the Mark Hopkins Institute of Art in San Francisco.
-In 1905, while Lucy Bacon renounced her painting career and devoted herself to the Christian Science religion, possibly finding it eased her health problems, and she continued to teach art.
+In 1905, while Lucy Bacon renounced her painting career and devoted herself to the Christian Science religion, possibly finding it eased her health problems.
+She continued to teach art.

 By 1909, she was living in San Francisco.
-Lucy Bacon was a member of the Indian Fair Committee of the New Mexico Association on Indian Affairs (NMAIA) and Eastern Association on Indian Affairs (EAIA) in 1927, which exhibited works by Native American artists.
+Bacon was a member of the Indian Fair Committee of the New Mexico Association on Indian Affairs (NMAIA) and Eastern Association on Indian Affairs (EAIA) in 1927, which exhibited works by Native American artists.

 She died in San Francisco in 1932.

-Her painting, Garden Landscape made between 1894 and 1896, is among the collection of the Fine Arts Museums of San Francisco.
+Her painting, Garden Landscape, made between 1894 and 1896, is among the collection of the Fine Arts Museums of San Francisco.